-  The most effective measures for preventing further spread of COVID-19 are staying home when you are sick, maintain physical separation between other people while out in public (at least 6 feet), and frequently washing your hands with either soap and water or an alcohol-based hand rub.
+The most effective measures for preventing further spread of COVID-19 are getting vaccinated, staying home when you are sick, maintaining physical separation between other people while out in public (at least 6 feet), and frequently washing your hands with either soap and water or an alcohol-based hand rub.

 When to Wear a Mask

 Everyone NOT vaccinated over the age of 2 who can medically tolerate a face covering over their nose and mouth must wear one in a public place when unable to maintain a safe distance (6 feet) from others.
 Examples include:

 - Shopping at essential businesses, like grocery stores or pharmacies.

 - Picking up food from the drive thru or curbside.